carroyoca/inventory-app/README.md

-# 🎨 Art Inventory App
+# humkio

-A modern, full-stack web application for managing art collections with ease.
+A modern, full-stack web application for managing inventory with ease.
 Built with Next.js 15, React 18, TypeScript, and Supabase.

 ## ✨ Features